 In this Instant Pot Corned Beef and Cabbage recipe you’ve got a huge chunk of tasty meat in the fraction of time!
-With all the Instant Pot friendly vegetables.
+With all the Instant Pot friendly vegetables in one pot.
 I’m talking potatoes, cabbage and carrots!
 Talk about comfort food such as this fork tender and fall apart beef!
 If the pressure cooker was available to the Irish back in the day, it would be their preferred choice of making this signature dish!
 And without the use of a slow cooker.
 Braised corned beef is succulent tender and packed with flavor!
 So easy and delicious.

 Instant Pot Corned Beef and Cabbage Cooking Times